-Numerous tests and studies have shown that a tread depth of 3-4 mm affects the tyre’s performance on wet roads, especially as as a strong resistance to aquaplaning is concerned.
-This, naturally, only worsens the closer to the tread wears down to 1.6mm.
+Numerous tests and studies have shown that a tread depth of 3-4 mm adversely affects the tyre’s performance on wet roads, especially when a strong resistance to aquaplaning is concerned.
+This only gets worse when the tread is wearing down to 1.6mm.

-How many miles can You drive on summer tyres?
+How many miles can you drive on summer tyres?

-The wear resistance of the tyre, including the compound, tread pattern and structure.
+- The wear resistance of the tyre including the compound, tread pattern and structure

-Your driving style.
+- Your driving habits

-The types of routes (such as city, motorway or rural roads) that you take.
+- The types of routes (such as city, motorway or rural roads) that you take.

-The tyre pressure level.
+- The tyre pressure level

-The load index and weight of your car
+- The load index and weight of your car

-Your driving speed
+- Your driving speed

-Because of this, it will always be difficult to talk about average values of wear resistance.
+The list is actually much longer, and that’s why it will always be difficult to talk about average values of wear resistance.
 However, an analysis of wear resistance shows that they are characterized by normal distribution.
 The largest number of drivers, operating in a moderate manner, reach a range of 15,000 to 30,000 miles with their tyres.

 How often should winter tyres be replaced?